-It’s not hard to be a successful investor; just buy and hold shares in the best companies; if you are not sure if they are the best, they’re not
+It’s not hard to be a successful investor, just buy and hold shares in the best companies

 I have been an investor for a very long time.
 I think I was 11 when I bought my first shares back in the days when the TV screen in your living room was the size of the latest iPhone screen.
 I have noticed that people unfamiliar with the stock market regard it as something deeply mysterious, the realm of so-called expects, a treacherous world beyond the ken of ordinary folk.

 Not only is this nonsense but stock market ‘experts’, as with experts in so many fields, need to be treated with great caution, not least because it is so rare to find the experts in agreement and when they are they are invariably wrong.
 I literally pay zero attention to experts.
 I know what I know and equally important, I know what I don’t know, like where the market is going tomorrow.
 I have absolutely no idea.